Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Another positive aspect of dGPUs is that they are easily upgradeable.
 This is as simple as physically removing the card and inserting the upgrade.
 However, this accessibility comes at a hefty price.

-A high-end GPU will often cost as much as the rest of your PC components combined.
-A dedicated GPU might be beyond your means if you’re on a tight budget.
+A premium GPU will often cost as much as the rest of your PC components combined.
+A dedicated GPU might be beyond your means if you’re on a strict budget.

 Dedicated Graphics Card Inside A PC